mig0/puzzle-dungeon/README.md

 ## About Game

-Puzzle Dungeon is a cell-based puzzle game packed with features and diverse puzzles.
-It incorporates classic games like Sokoban, StoneAge, Atomix, Memory, Fifteen, and plans to include Chip's Challenge and Rogue in future updates.
+Puzzle Dungeon is a Free Software cell-based puzzle game packed with features and diverse challenges.
+It includes implementations of classic games like Sokoban, StoneAge, Atomix, The Minotaur and Theseus, Memory and Fifteen — along with completely new puzzle types.

 See the list of all [puzzles](#puzzles) for details.

-The game uses pygame and pgzero.
-It should work well on GNU/Linux and possibly other Operating Systems, but this should be tested yet.
+The game is multiplatform.
+It uses pygame and pgzero, and should run well on GNU/Linux, Windows, and other operating systems.

 ## Features